gengjia0214/AIRoti/dataset.md

 # THE ROTIFER DATASET

-## Why Care About How Rotifer Look?
+## Why Care About How Rotifers Look?

 The feeds for rotifer cultivation usually consist of high protein and lipid contents, which are essential for fish larval development.